J. E. B. Stuart: United States Army

 Stuart was commissioned a brevet second lieutenant and assigned to the U.S. Regiment of Mounted Riflemen in Texas.
-After an arduous journey, he reached Fort Davis on January 28, 1855, and was a leader for three months on scouting missions over the San Antonio to El Paso Road.
+After an arduous journey, he reached Fort Davis on January 29, 1855, and was a leader for three months on scouting missions over the San Antonio to El Paso Road.
 He was soon transferred to the newly formed 1st Cavalry Regiment (1855) at Fort Leavenworth, Kansas Territory, where he became regimental quartermaster and commissary officer under the command of Col. Edwin V. Sumner.
 He was promoted to first lieutenant in 1855.

 Marriage

-Also in 1855, Stuart met Flora Cooke, the daughter of the commander of the 2nd U.S. Dragoon Regiment, Lieutenant Colonel Philip St. George Cooke.
-Burke Davis described Flora as "an accomplished horsewoman, and though not pretty, an effective charmer," to whom "Stuart succumbed with hardly a struggle."
+Also in 1855, Stuart met Flora Cooke, the daughter of the 2nd U.S. Dragoon Regiment's commander, Lieutenant Colonel Philip St. George Cooke.
+Burke Davis described Flora as "an accomplished horsewoman, and though not pretty, an effective charmer", to whom "Stuart succumbed with hardly a struggle."
 They became engaged in September, less than two months after meeting.
 Stuart humorously wrote of his rapid courtship in Latin, "Veni, Vidi, Victus sum" (I came, I saw, I was conquered).
 Although a gala wedding had been planned for Fort Riley, Kansas, the death of Stuart's father on September 20 caused a change of plans and the marriage on November 14 was small and limited to family witnesses.
 Their first child, a girl, was born in 1856 but died the same day.
 On November 14, 1857, Flora gave birth to another daughter, whom the parents named Flora after her mother.
 The family relocated in early 1858 to Fort Riley, where they remained for three years.
 The couple owned two slaves until 1859, one inherited from his father's estate, the other purchased.

 Bleeding Kansas

 Stuart's leadership capabilities were soon recognized.
 He was a veteran of the frontier conflicts with Native Americans and the antebellum violence of Bleeding Kansas.
 He was wounded on July 29, 1857, while fighting at Solomon River, Kansas, against the Cheyenne.
-Col. Sumner ordered a charge with drawn sabers against a wave of Native American arrows.
+Colonel Sumner ordered a charge with drawn sabers against a wave of Native American arrows.
 Scattering the under-armed warriors, Stuart and three other lieutenants chased one down, whom Stuart wounded in the thigh with his pistol.
-The Cheyenne turned and fired at Stuart with an old-fashioned pistol, striking him in the chest with a bullet, which did little more damage than to pierce the skin.
+The Cheyenne turned and fired at Stuart with a .36 caliber Allen & Thurber pepperbox pistol, striking him in the chest with a bullet, which did little more damage than to pierce the skin.
 Stuart returned in September to Fort Leavenworth and was reunited with his wife.